 One company that seems to thrive on bad publicity while blatantly advertising poor customer service is Ryanair.
 CEO, Michael O’Leary, has stated himself that ‘negative publicity sells more seats than positive publicity’.
-That might be the case most of the time for the Ryanair, but it didn’t quite work that way for the company at the end of 2017 when the budget airline said it would cancel around 50 flights per week for six weeks affecting some 315,000 passengers.
+That might be the case most of the time for the Ryanair.
+But it didn’t quite work that way for the company at the end of 2017.
+The budget airline said it would cancel around 50 flights per week for six weeks affecting some 315,000 passengers.
 While a research group, Core Media, found that the brand’s visibility jumped, brand sentiment collapsed spectacularly.

-The lesson here is, be very careful when trying to use cheap negative publicity to promote a brand, or it could turn out to be the worst type of publicity.
+The lesson here is, be very careful when trying to use cheap negative publicity to promote a brand.
+It could turn out to be the worst type of publicity.
 Being in the recruitment industry, Zoek is in the business of people, and their livelihoods, so we’d never engage in any unethical practice that would result in negative publicity for our brand.

 Interested in finding out more about the subjects raised on this page?